LLNL/Umpire/docs/sphinx/index.rst

 This handles the discovery and management of available MemorySpaces.
-It also provides general methods for allocation and deletion of data, which can be controlled with either a string or a specific MemorySpace.
+It also provides general methods for allocation and deletion of data, which can be controlled with either a string or a specific MemoryResource.
 It also keeps track of which space an allocation was made in.